 Afterwards, reflect on the activity.
 How did your pupils react to building models?
 Do you think the models helped them to understand more about the solar system?
 Could you use models in another topic –what about building models to show particles?

 Case Study 3: Using a simulation of the solar system

 Mrs Mucaba was working with her Standard 5 class of 46 pupils in Usangi Primary School exploring the solar system.
 She had downloaded from the Internet onto the school computer a simulation model of the orbits of the sun, Earth and moon (see Resource 4 for an example).
 She wanted her pupils to find answers for some of the questions that they had asked about the sun, Earth, moon and other planets.
 The questions were listed on a sheet by the side of the computer and the groups of four/five pupils had to try and answer these as they looked at the simulation.

 The rest of the class were writing poems about their feelings about being part of the solar system, which they had discussed as a whole class at the beginning of the lesson.

 Key Activity: Modelling the solar system

 Start with a class brainstorm on the solar system.
-(See).
+(See Key Resource: Using mind maps and brainstorming to explore ideas [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] ).
 Record all their ideas and questions about the planets, sun, moons and so on.